 We won't focus much on the history or science behind the process in order to get you up and printing quickly, creating amazing photograms from nature and things you have laying around the house.
-And though we won't be working with photo negatives in this session, but we will have some fun transparent designs to play around with.
-Everyone will make a couple of test prints and as many additional prints as time allows, which can be framed to create custom art.
+And though we won't be working with photo negatives in this session, we will have some fun transparent designs to play around with.
+Everyone will make a series of test prints on each surface and as many additional prints on the surface of your choosing as time (and the sun) allows, which can be framed to create custom art.

 We'll also get a chance to apply the chemicals to an additional sheet of paper that you can take home and experiment with wet cyanotype, a process that encourages you to break all of the rules you've just learned.